JubyL3y/SessionSaver/README.md

 # About SessionSaver
-A very small utility that allows you to keep your sessions in a state of life by simulating user actions.
+A very small utility written in Python 3 that allows you to keep your sessions in a state of life by simulating user actions.

 # Installation
 ```